 Ironically, many people ignore the most common signs of gum disease, such as:

-At our office in Las Vegas, NV, we utilize the BIOLASE WaterLase® iPlus™ 2.0, an innovative handheld laser-based tool that offers tremendous benefits over traditional hand-directed scalpels and similar instruments, including:
+At our office in Las Vegas, NV, we utilize the BIOLASE WaterLase® iPlus™ 2.0 for laser gum surgery.
+This innovative handheld laser-based tool offers tremendous benefits over traditional hand-directed scalpels and similar instruments, including:

 Have you ever heard the term “long in the tooth?”
 Teeth do not really get longer, of course.
 They just look that way because of gum recession.

 Receding gums are a common problem for many Americans and can be caused by a variety of factors: